DJ LeMahieu Player Props: Yankees vs. Astros

 DJ LeMahieu At The Plate

-- LeMahieu has 16 doubles, two triples, eight home runs and 34 walks while batting .232.
+- LeMahieu is hitting .232 with 16 doubles, two triples, eight home runs and 34 walks.

+- LeMahieu has picked up a hit in 61 of 92 games this season, with multiple hits 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.